-GROVER was tested in Greenland between May 6 and June 8 to determine if it could withstand harsh weather.
+GROVER, which stands for Goddard Remotely Operated Vehicle for Exploration and Research, was tested in Greenland between May 6 and June 8 to determine if it could withstand harsh weather.
 The testing was the robot’s first experience in harsh polar weather conditions.
 The rover received and executed commands via an iridium satellite connection.
-GROVER was designed by students during engineering training program in 2010 and 2011.
+GROVER was designed by students during an engineering training program in 2010 and 2011, showcasing the innovative potential of student-led projects.

 via HNGN